ucsd-fcrl/PSM-Work-Mapping/README.md

 ### Calculating regional work
 In this study, we evaluated five different myocardial work estimates that utilize the same regional strain measurement, but explore different approximation of regional stress.

-1. Left heart catheterization-based LV pressure-strain area (P_L_H_CSA) P_L_H_CSA is computed in *CalculateTriMW.m*.
+1. Left heart catheterization-based LV pressure-strain area (P<sub>LHC</sub>SA) P<sub>LHC</sub>SA is computed in *CalculateTriMW.m*.
 This script inputs the regional strain results *RS_CT.mat* and the patient-specific LV pressure waveforms recorded from pre-CRT left-heart catheterization.
 These waveforms are stored in *WorkPSMLBBBCRT.mat*, which stores the pre-CRT PSM results.
-P_L_H_CSA is computed as the area of the LV pressure-regional strain loop area for each element on the mesh, and the result is stores in *MWCT_tris.mat*.
+P<sub>LHC</sub>SA is computed as the area of the LV pressure-regional strain loop area for each element on the mesh, and the result is stores in *MWCT_tris.mat*.
-   This script also computes AHA segment-based segmental P_L_H_CSA and PSM-derived work.
+   This script also computes AHA segment-based segmental P<sub>LHC</sub>SA and PSM-derived work.
 These results are stored as variables *segMWCT_allpats* and *segWork_allpats* respectively in data file *all_seg_work_all_pats.mat*.